hoobs-org/HOOBS/docs/SDK.md

 This takes the session token from the store and logs out the current user.

 ## **io()**
-This returnes an instance of the web socket used to communicate with the backend.
+This returnes an bridge of the web socket used to communicate with the backend.

 Events
 | Name             | Description                                                               |